-During the year the academy incurred significant expenditure on the roof repairs, structural failure and urgent fire compliance works project which was funded by an ESFA Condition Improvement Fund grant.
+During the two years to 31 August 2023 the academy incurred significant expenditure on the roof repairs, structural failure and urgent fire compliance works project which was funded by an ESFA Condition Improvement Fund grant.
 The full cost of this project has been treated as resources expended in the Statement of Financial Activities.